stephenslab/dsc-wiki/src/advanced_course/Remote_Computations.md

 interface so that each job is capable of running on multiple nodes to further parallel all module instances.

-- `cpus_per_node`: on each node, how many CPUs to use to parallel module instances.
+- `instances_per_node`: how many parallel module instances are allowed on each node.

 - `cpus_per_instance`: how many CPUs to use for each module instance.
-This

 - `mem_per_instance`: maximum memory used for each module instance.